-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEM: S FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp oortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 54 RTP Chapter 3 Bezner Mike Clackamas County 8/13/2018 Letter Page 3-55, fifth paragraph - Revise the following language as follows: "change 'demonstrate that' to 'examine whether'; change 'cannot' to 'can'.
-This policy is consistent with existing RTP policy and the region's federally-required congestion management process (CMP).
-The CMP directs the region to consider system and demand management, multi-modal connectivity, expanded transit service and other strategies prior to adding capacity.
-Local governments must demonstrate they have considered these strategies as required in the Regional Transportation Functional Plan, Section 3.08.220 (A)6 prior to adding motor vehicle capacity.
+Chapter or Appendix Last name First name Affiliation Date Method omments on draft 2018 Regional Tran Proposed change identified in comment (changes shown in strikeout-and underscore) 54 RTP Chapter 3 Bezner Mike Clackamas County 8/13/2018 Letter Page 3-55, fifth paragraph - Revise the following language follows: "change 'demonstrate that' to 'examine whether'; change 'cannot' to 'can'.
 55 RTP Chapter 3 Bezner Mike Clackamas County 8/13/2018 Letter Recommendation to develop a strategy to support tying together growing congestion, value pricing and investment priorities.
-Comment noted.
-The scope of a potential regional pricing study will be developed separately from the RTP.
-We look forward to working with you on development of the scope of work.
 56 RTP Chapter 3 Bezner Mike Clackamas County 8/13/2018 Letter On page 3-64 (Regional Motor Vehicle Network map), the map should accurately reflect phase 2 of the Sunrise project extended out to 172nd Ave.
-Amend as requested as follows: -show existing Sunrise Project (I-205 to 122nd) as throughway (solid red line) show Phase 2 Sunrise Project (122nd to 172nd) as future throughway (dashed red line) downgrade OR 212 to a minor arterial east of OR 212/224 junction downgrade OR 212 to a major arterial between I-205 and OR 224.
-This recommendation was developed in coordination with and is supported by ODOT and Clackamas County staff.